lespistes/.github/profile/README.md

 The segment's audio is not stored with the segment or the piste - a segment _points_ to audio, it does not contain audio.

-What a "recording" is, is left under-specified.
-The exact definition of what a recording is depends on the rules for the specific champ.
+What "a recording" is, is left under-specified.
+A specific champ can define what it means by "a recording".

 The idea of _address_ is also under-specified: there will be technology for things like URLs and digital audio, but there's nothing stopping a composer from including an